tullinge/remote_door_lock/README.md

 ```

 ### API
-For the api page you have to make a copy and change the taqbel to get the data from by changing line 4.
+For the api page you have to make a copy and change the name of it (Recomended to be an id number with RDL(Remote door lock)/RLS(Remote light switch)) and change the tabel to get the corect data, you do this by changing line 4.
 ```php
 $sql = "SELECT * FROM RDL_log";
 ```